acfdavis/thermoml-fair/README.md

 ## Project Motivation & Impact

-Modern materials science and data-driven discovery require robust, high-quality datasets.
-ThermoML-FAIR enables rapid, reproducible access to thermophysical property data from the NIST ThermoML Archive, supporting open science, sustainability, and advanced analytics.
-The toolkit empowers users to build ML-ready datasets for property prediction, process modeling, and informatics, and integrates seamlessly with tools like Matminer for feature extraction and ML pipeline development.
+Modern materials science and machine learning rely on robust, high-quality datasets.
+ThermoML-FAIR unlocks over **2.6 million peer-reviewed experimental measurements** spanning **97 distinct thermophysical properties** from leading journals such as *Journal of Chemical & Engineering Data*, *Journal of Chemical Thermodynamics*, and *Fluid Phase Equilibria*.

+By converting the NIST ThermoML archives into FAIR, ML-ready formats, this toolkit enables reproducible benchmarking, cross-property modeling, and sustainable materials discovery.
-ThermoML-FAIR is a step toward a future where data and automation drive sustainable materials innovation.
+ThermoML-FAIR is a step toward a future where validated data and automation accelerate innovation in **green chemistry, energy materials, and advanced manufacturing**.

 ---

 ## About the Author

 **Angela C. Davis**
-Materials Scientist passionate about sustainable data-driven discovery and implementation.
+Materials Scientist and Data Innovator passionate about sustainable materials discovery and open science.

-- Background: Coatings, thermoplastics, polymer AM, composites, green chemistry, corrosion, advanced manufacturing
+- **Background:** Coatings, thermoplastics, polymer AM, composites, green chemistry, corrosion, advanced manufacturing
-- Focus: AI, data science, materials informatics, process modeling, and continuous learning
+- **Focus:** AI, data science, materials informatics, process modeling, and continuous learning
-- Mission: To build tools and workflows that accelerate sustainable innovation and challenge myself to create a better future
+- **Mission:** To build FAIR, reproducible tools that accelerate sustainable innovation and enable the community to unlock peer-reviewed data for next-generation discovery

+Through ThermoML-FAIR and related projects, Angela bridges **experimental expertise** with **modern data science and ML**, creating open, scalable workflows that advance sustainability and innovation.

 **Contact:** <angela.cf.davis@gmail.com>